PandasDataframe#

 • new_columns (list-like, optional) – Columns of the result.
 We may know this in advance, and if not provided it must be computed.

-• apply_indices (list-like, default: None) – Indices of axis ^ 1 to apply function over.
+• apply_indices (list-like, optional) – Indices of axis ^ 1 to apply function over.

 • enumerate_partitions (bool, default: False) – Whether pass partition index into applied func or not.
 Note that func must be able to obtain partition_idx kwarg.

-• dtypes (list-like, default: None) – Data types of the result.
+• dtypes (list-like or scalar, optional) – Data types of the result.
 This is an optimization because there are functions that always result in a particular data type, and allows us to avoid (re)computing it.

 • keep_partitioning (boolean, default: True) – The flag to keep partition boundaries for Modin Frame if possible.
 Setting it to True disables shuffling data from one partition to another in case the resulting number of splits is equal to the initial number of splits.